pletfix/hello-plugin/README.md

 1. Install a fresh [Pletfix Application](https://github.com/pletfix/app)

-2. Create a folder `workbench` under the project folder, download this plugin example and stored it under the name as you wish.
+2. Create a folder `workbench` under the project folder, download this plugin example and store it under the name as you wish.
 After then the `workbench` folder looks like this:

     ~~~